opensearch-project/documentation-website/_data-prepper/pipelines/expression-syntax.md

 ### `hasTags()`

-The `hasTags()` function takes one or more string type arguments and returns `true` if all the arguments passed are present in an event's tags.
+The `hasTags()` function takes one or more string type arguments and returns `true` if all of the arguments passed are present in an event's tags.
 When an argument does not exist in the event's tags, the function returns `false`.
 For example, if you use the expression `hasTags("tag1")` and the event contains `tag1`, Data Prepper returns `true`.
-If you use the expression `hasTags("tag2")` but the event only contains a `tag1` tag, Data Prepper returns `false`.
+If you use the expression `hasTags("tag2")` but the event only contains `tag1`, Data Prepper returns `false`.

 ### `getMetadata()`